 These include opening blocked arteries in the heart.
 This brings back blood flow to the heart muscle.
 It helps the ventricles squeeze as they should.
 The procedure can be done in the cardiac catheterization lab.
 It uses balloons to push plaque and blood clots out of the artery.
 It also uses stents to keep the artery open.
 This can also be done by bypassing blockages during surgery (coronary artery bypass surgery).

 Heart valve repair or replacement

-If your heart failure has also damaged your heart?s electrical wiring system, a pacemaker can be implanted.
+If your heart failure has also damaged your heart’s electrical wiring system, a pacemaker can be implanted.
 This is done to restore normal heart rate and regularity.
-A cardiac resynchronizing pacemaker is used when 1 of the heart wires is damaged.
+A cardiac resynchronizing pacemaker is used when one of the natural heart wires is damaged.
 This is often the wire located in the left ventricle.
 These pacemakers use implanted left and right sided wires to restore normal timing of the heart contraction in order to improve heart function.

 ICD (implantable cardioverter defibrillator)

 When the heart muscle is damaged, dangerous heart circuits can form in the heart muscle.
 This leads to heart rhythms that can cause death.
 An ICD is implanted in the body to sense and treat these cardiac arrest rhythms.
 It does this by overdrive pacing the heart rhythm.
 Or it sends an energy shock to the heart.

 This device is put in the chest during a surgery.
 It connects to an outside motor.
 The motor helps pump blood from the heart to the rest of the body.
 VADs can allow people with advanced heart failure to improve their overall symptoms and to walk more.
 This can be used as a long-term treatment.
 Or it can be used while someone waits for a donor heart for a transplant.